Just because humans know how to communicate doesn’t mean they know how to connect, resilience and human connection expert Kamal Sarma explained.

 Simply changing the language you use can create a big difference.
 We work with companies like Google and Facebook, and they no longer call their office a headquarters, it’s a campus.

-If you invest in connection, you can go from average performance to high performance.
+If you invest in communication and connection, you can go from average performance to high performance.
 People desperately like to feel connected to one another.

 We are hardwired for connection, but the language we use sometimes destroys that.